just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 IFNULL(CAST(username AS NCHAR),0x20) FROM admin_site.users
 ORDER BY id LIMIT 1,1),8,1))>113,0,1)))))OEDl) AND 'ogSF'=%
 ```
 This query is checking if the the 8th character of the username is greater than 113.
 If it is, it will sleep for 1 second.
-Decoding more of the logs, we see that the attack checks if a character is greater than another number.
-Then, it decrease the other number until the character is found.
-After that, it confirms if its guess is correct by checking if it not equal to the character.
-By looking for any `!=` signs in the logs, we can find the stolen information:
+Decoding more of the logs, we see that the attack checks if a character is greater than a number.
+Then, it decreases that number until the character is found.
+After that, the attack confirms if its guess is correct by checking if it not equal to the character.
+By looking for any != signs in the logs, we can find the stolen information:
 ```python
 from urllib.parse import unquote